 Psalm 119:89 AMP

 “Forever, O Lord, Your word is settled in heaven.”

 The word of God is settled and decided in heaven, not by the prophecies given by a human vessel.

 We must use the scripture to mold, direct and guide our lives, and prophecies come as a confirmation.

 Listen, record, pray and test the word of prophecy in light of the scripture and what the Spirit of the Lord is witnessing to your heart.
 We must test the prophecy and not the prophet.
 New Testament prophecy and prophets are very different from those in the Old Testament.

 D. Prophets ought to confirm and not guide or control

 The Holy Spirit is our primary guide and helper in life and ministry.
 No prophet, pastor and leader should assume that role.
 We are submitted to church leadership as a body for accountability and counsel, although sometimes it is very unfortunate to see people use their position and gift to control people’s lives.

-[tweetthis url=”//goo.gl/Yq2wW3″ twitter_handles=”@hariraopawar”]The Holy Spirit is our primary guide in life.
+[tweetthis url=”http://goo.gl/Yq2wW3″ twitter_handles=”@hariraopawar”]The Holy Spirit is our primary guide in life.
 No prophet or leader should assume that role.[/tweetthis]

 Prophets that go about guiding people’s lives are in grave danger of assuming the role of the Holy Spirit in people’s lives.
 I have also noticed people trying to replace their walk with God by just asking for prayers from a prophet, which can lead to disastrous results.